 The grip screw cap is metal and is knurled for easy tightening or removal.
 It is larger than the grip screw cap on most rods, and it is shiny - which means it is harder to lose!
 Check it before fishing.
 Once tightened it shouldn't come loose by itself.
 However, if it does come loose, it will rattle so you can notice it and tighten it before it is lost.

 The lillian is glued directly to the rod tip.
 It is thin enough to pass through the second section.

 tip plug is fluted so that the line can be keep on the rod when the rod

 is collapsed.
 I would highly recommend inserting the tip plug as soon

-come out when it is unwound from the holder.
+prevent unsteady hands from breaking the rod tip.
 Similarly, unwrap the line from the holder before removing the tip plug.

-The rod does not come with a rod sock.
+The rods come with a rod sock.
+Replacement parts are available.

 It may sound a little convoluted, but the fact that the Nissin Pro Square 320 6:4 isn't a "Kid's Tenkara Rod" actually makes it a better choice for a kid's tenkara rod.
 It is a good tenkara rod (that is suitable for kids).

 The rods do not come with line and tippet.
 For the line, I would recommend a size 4 level line if you are purchasing it for a child.
 If you are buying it for yourself (I know that happens) a size 3 line would be fine.

 Domestic shipping is between $10 and $15, depending on package weight and destination, via USPS Ground Advantage (2-5 day delivery).